Nyanm/Saccharomyces-cerevisiae/README.md

    2. One file solution: The application can do all the things with only one file initially.
 Thanks to ifstools, it can draw images from HDD game data.

    3. ~~Interactive user interface~~: Failed.
 As a redemption, a better interface was made to exalt user experience.

+   4. Automatic upgrade (through game version): Once you received your newest and hottest game, application will check "ext" number in ea3-config and upgrade itself.

 2. ### Score checker function